• English

 However, some Spanish terms cannot even be translated literally into English or other languages, which is a challenge for students.

-Another problem some of the students at our Spanish school in Spain might face is pronunciation.
+Another problem some of the students at our Spanish lessons in Spain might face is pronunciation.

 Spanish is an essentially phonetic language.